waltligon/orangefs/docs/content/quickstart/quickstart-package.md

     /etc/orangefs/orangefs.conf.
 It will suffice for a single-server installation.
 If necessary, the default hostname localhost should be changed.
-Otherwise, if multiple servers will be used, generate a configuration.
+Otherwise, if multiple servers will be used, generate a configuration using:
     pvfs2-genconfig

 2. Copy the configuration to each server machine.
     scp -pr hostname:/etc/orangefs/orangefs.conf /etc/orangefs/orangefs.conf

 3. Initialize the filesystem and start on each machine.

-pvfs2-server -f /etc/orangefs/orangefs.conf\
+    pvfs2-server -f /etc/orangefs/orangefs.conf
     systemctl start orangefs-server

-**Note     **The filesystem should only be initialized once.
+    **Note** The filesystem should only be initialized once.

 4. In the future each server can be started manually.
     systemctl start orangefs-server

 5. Start the server at boot.
     systemctl enable orangefs-server

 ### Add Clients